 Do you need to get your online life in shape?
 Do you want to help others with their health & wellness while online?
 Through the awareness and teaching of digital citizenship, the relationship between character and technology can be positive and healthy.
 As educational leaders we need to be more aware of this alliance and the effects of social, emotional and physical well-being of our staff and students.
 Cyberbullying and online behavior expectations need to be addressed at an earlier age, and we must be the model.
 This session will complete several REPS for keeping all students and educators healthy in the digital age.

 Increasing STEAM While Connecting the Standards

 Adding more to your already full plate may seem like it is impossible, however adding a bit of STEAM can be done!
 Learn how you can integrate the components of Science, Technology, Engineering, Arts and Math into your lessons, strategies and communications all while connecting to standards for learning.
 We will explore how to increase STEAM using the Missouri Learning Standards, 21st Century Learner, and the new ISTE Student and Teacher Standards.

 Julie Smith, Professor at Webster University & Southern Illinois University - Edwardsville

-Julie travels extensively speaking to schools about media literacy, verifying online information and engagement strategies.
-She also speaks to parent groups and students about social media and its impact.
+Julie travels extensively speaking to schools about media literacy, verifying online information, and engagement strategies.
+She also speaks to students and parent groups about social media and its impact.

-Her current passions include de-bunking fake "news" and political news coverage.
-Julie's family includes three teenage boys, a very patient husband and a dog who doesn't know she is a dog.
+Her current passions include de-bunking fake news and political news coverage.
+Julie's family includes three teenage boys, a very patient husband, and a dog that doesn't know she is a dog.